Field Trips

 Castle Rock State Park

 Students have the ability to learn firsthand about the natural wonders of Castle Rock State Park.
+Field trips are focused on the geology of the park.

 Castro Adobe State Historic Park

 A visit to the Castro Adobe in Watsonville immerses students in the community’s story from the heyday of the vaquero to the aftermath of the Loma Prieta earthquake.
 Hands-on, sensory experiences bring more than a century of history to life, while guided investigations of students’ own inquiries make learning personally relevant.
-Both in-person and virtual visits are being offered.

 Curriculum for the Rancho San Andrés Castro Adobe (English)